-"Dihydrogen hexafluorotitanate is an inorganic substance which will rapidly dissociate into fluoride, hydrogen and titanium ions upon dissolution in the environment.
-However, hydrogen and titanium ions do not remain as such in solution, only fluoride ions do.
-The hydrogen ion attaches to a hydroxide ion to form a water molecule. [...]
-Thus, regarding the environmental fate and toxicity of dihydrogen hexafluorotitanate, it can be assumed that toxicity (if any) will be driven by the fluoride anion.
+"Dipotassium hexafluorotitanate is an inorganic substance which will rapidly dissociate into fluoride, potassium and titanium ions upon dissolution in the environment.
+However, potassium and titanium ions do not remain as such in solution, only fluoride ions do. [...]
+Thus, regarding the environmental fate and toxicity of dipotassium hexafluorotitanate, it can be assumed that toxicity (if any) will be driven by the fluoride anion.
 Therefore, full read-across to potassium fluoride (CAS #7789-23-3) and other fluorides based upon a molecular weight conversion is justified."

-You further explained that as regards the source substance Potassium fluoride:

-"KF is a simple inorganic substance which will rapidly ionise in the environment and will not be subject to biodegradation.
+You further explained that as regards the source substance Potassium fluoride: "KF is a simple inorganic substance which will rapidly ionise in the environment and will not be subject to biodegradation.

 However, the fate and behaviour of fluorides in the environment is discussed below.
-The information is primarily taken from the EU RAR for HF and the Dutch ICD fluorides document (Sloof et al,1989).
-It is believed that these observations are then also applicable for KF.
+The information is primarily taken from the EU RAR for HF and the Dutch ICD fluorides document (Sloof et al, 1989).

-Sources of environmental fluoride are anthropogenic (industrial, application of phosphate fertiliser) and natural [...]The environmental behaviour of fluoride is essentially independent of source.
-The EU RAR for HF notes that fluoride emissions from the HF industry are limited compared to those from other industrial sources.
+Sources of environmental fluoride are anthropogenic (industrial, application of phosphate fertiliser) and natural [...].
+The environmental behaviour of fluoride is essentially independent of source."